jim79/jim79.github.io/_pages/rosserial-arduino-vscode.md

 ### [Video tutorial](https://youtu.be/RZAXBMoWJcE)

+### Other Errors
-in case of the following error *avrdude stk500_recv() programmer is not responding* comes up while uploading the code to the Arduino board, follow the solutions in the links given below.
+In case of the following error *avrdude stk500_recv() programmer is not responding* comes up while uploading the code to the Arduino board, follow the solutions in the links given below.

 [99-platformio-udev.rules](https://docs.platformio.org/en/latest/core/installation/udev-rules.html) \\
 [platformio-arduino-error message](https://techoverflow.net/2021/11/11/how-i-fixed-platformio-arduino/)